Applicant privacy notice

 Who has access to your data?

-Access to your data within the University will be provided to those who need to view it as part of their work in carrying out the purposes described above and to Oxford’s colleges participating in the UNIQ+ and Wellcome Biomedical Vacation Scholarships programme.
+Access to your data within the University will be provided to those who need to view it as part of their work in carrying out the purposes described above and to Oxford’s colleges participating in the University of Oxford’s Graduate Access Programmes.

 Anonymised information will be provided to the Wellcome Trust for those allocated a place on the Wellcome Biomedical Vacation Scholarships.
 This will include demographic information: institution attended for undergraduate degree, gender, age, race and ethnicity, and socio-economic diversity information.
 Details of projects undertaken will also be shared with the Wellcome Trust and scholarship-recipients asked to complete a survey.